Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Physical Health Services

-KHSC-KansasCOM does not provide on-site student health services.
+KHSU-KansasCOM does not provide on-site student health services.
 A wide range of health services are available to all students within the local community.

-KHSC-KansasCOM students may seek health care through a group of off-campus clinical providers in the Wichita, Kansas, area.
+KHSU-KansasCOM students may seek health care through a group of off-campus clinical providers in the Wichita, Kansas, area.
 If one is looking for a provider, please see the Physical Health Services page on the website for recommended providers.
 All services are provided in accordance with the Health Insurance Portability and Affordability Act (HIPAA) and are strictly confidential.
 When students are rotating outside of Wichita, one of their first responsibilities is to find a local health care provider, within the community they are rotating, in case they need to be seen.

-KHSC-KansasCOM encourages students to establish a health care home with a primary care provider.
+KHSU-KansasCOM encourages students to establish a health care home with a primary care provider.
 Becoming an established patient enhances how quickly you can be seen for a problem.
 If a student requires chronic care or needs to be seen during off-hours, they should contact their own provider.
 Clinic information is available to students in the Office of Student Affairs and Services.
 Students need to present their insurance card when seeing any health care provider.
 All expenses for health services are the responsibility of the student.

 Impaired Medical Student

-KHSC-KansasCOM’s fundamental responsibility is to ensure the health and well-being of its students.
+KHSU-KansasCOM’s fundamental responsibility is to ensure the health and well-being of its students.
 Physician burnout and impairment are realities within the medical education world.
 This impairment, due to use of alcohol, substance abuse, and/or emotional and mental illness, is often first manifested during medical school.

 Medical students are entitled to a safe environment that supports wellness and professional and personal well-being.
-The educational environment at KHSC-KansasCOM is designed in such a way as to be protective, sensitive, and able to intervene in situations where a student physician needs help and support without jeopardizing the student’s right to confidentiality and the successful continuation of their training.
+The educational environment at KHSU-KansasCOM is designed in such a way as to be protective, sensitive, and able to intervene in situations where a student physician needs help and support without jeopardizing the student’s right to confidentiality and the successful continuation of their training.

-All KHSC-KansasCOM students are strongly encouraged to seek help and assistance for any problems they are experiencing with alcohol, drugs, and/or mental illness that impact their ability to function as a medical student.
+All KHSU-KansasCOM students are strongly encouraged to seek help and assistance for any problems they are experiencing with alcohol, drugs, and/or mental illness that impact their ability to function as a medical student.
 Students who proactively reach out for support and treatment are much more likely to successfully complete their medical training.

 Definition: For the purposes of this policy, “impaired” shall mean under the adverse influence of alcohol or any narcotic or drug; or, mentally unable to reason, communicate or perform medical services in a safe, professionally acceptable manner or carry out any duties, assignments, or requirements of the medical education program and curriculum.